 With Alice Dawkins, an Australian National University Honours graduate currently engaged in a year-long study program at the University of Yangon, on 1950s Shan State and how to rectify the “aggression” narrative favoured by national and Bama-centric twentieth century histories.

-A two-part episode with Tom Kean and Sean Gleeson, Editors of the weekly magazine Frontier Myanmar, on press freedom in Myanmar, 2017.
+With Tom Kean and Sean Gleeson, Editors of the weekly magazine Frontier Myanmar, on press freedom in Myanmar, 2017.
+A two-part episode.

 With Kirt Mausert, Senior Program Trainer at the Institute for Political and Civic Engagement in Yangon, on misunderstandings surrounding the Rakhine and Rohingya peoples.

 With Justine Chambers, PhD Candidate at the School of Culture, History and Languages at the Australian National University, on the moral worlds of youth in Hpa-an.

 With Gerard McCarthy, Doctoral Fellow at the Coral Bell School of Asia-Pacific Affairs, Australian National University, on tax and non-state institutions.